 Lifecycle Funds are the BRS default, and they're a genuine improvement over a G Fund default.

 An L Fund holds a mix of all five core TSP funds (C, S, I, F, and G).
-When you're young and far from your target date, the L Fund is weighted heavily toward stocks — roughly 75–80% in C, S, and I Funds.
-As your target date approaches, it automatically shifts toward more conservative investments (F and G Funds).
+When you're young and far from your target date, the L Fund is heavily weighted toward stock funds (C, S, and I) — the exact allocation varies by L Fund and shifts over time as TSP adjusts the glide path.
+As your target date approaches, the fund automatically shifts toward more conservative investments (F and G Funds).
+Check TSP.gov for the current allocation breakdown of your specific L Fund.

 The logic is called a glide path: take more risk when you have time to recover from downturns, reduce risk as you need the money.